Alessia – 1973 Lancia Fulvia 1.3S Coupé

 Lancia were the first to manufacture cars with V4 and V6 engines in series-production.
 This started with a number of V4-engine families, that were produced from the 1920s through 1970s.
 The Lancia V4 pioneered the narrow-angle V engine design, more recently seen in Volkswagen’s VR5 and VR6 engines.
 By using very shallow V-angles — between 10° and 20° — both rows of cylinders could be housed in an engine block with a single cylinder head, like a straight engine.

 A determining characteristic was the use of overhead camshafts, in which a camshaft would serve the same function for all cylinders — in both cylinder banks.

 Alessia is a 1973 1.3S Series IIA featuring a “dog leg” five-speed gearbox.
 This means that rear gear is where you’d expect to find 1st gear and 1st gear where you normally find 2nd gear.
 The car comes from Venice, Italy, where it was originally delivered in 1973.
-The body is un-restored, the interior is original with freshly upholstered leather seats and it will put a smile on your face each time you drive it.
+The body is un-restored and the interior is mostly original with freshly upholstered leather seats.
+Following notable improvements have been made since we have it in the Club:

 Even by today’s standards it is a great little car to drive.
 It’s brisk rather than genuinely quick.
 With double wishbones at the front and servo assisted, hydraulic Girling disc brakes all round, it handles and stops exceptionally well – helped by that all-important low kerb weight of course.
 Even though the engine is mounted longitudinally with the gearbox behind, the wheelbase, track and overall dimensions along with optimum weight distribution conspire to give a lower centre of gravity and superb handling characteristics.